 The Erlang C Formula provides a tried and tested way to calculate the number of staff for a time interval, based on a set of assumptions.

 The Erlang model is used in telephone traffic modelling to determine the required number of staff based on the forecast workload for incoming calls, together with other variables such as desired service level (percentage of calls answered within a given number of seconds).

 The Erlang C formula takes into account the number of agents available, the number of queued calls waiting and the average amount of time it takes for each customer.
 It also considers the random arrival of calls into the centre, as well as the “hold for the first agent” queuing that typically takes place.

 Erlang C can also calculate the resources that are required to maintain waiting times within the contact centre’s target limits.

 The Erlang C formula is:

 The formula is quite involved and is sufficiently complex to prevent manual calculation.
+We have written an article on the Erlang C formula including a worked example.
 It is normally carried out by an Excel spreadsheet.

 Customers want convenient service with what appears to be unlimited agent availability and no call waiting.
 Of course, this isn’t realistic.

 The goal of staffing calculation is to have the correct number of agents on duty at all times, with no under- or over-staffing.